 HMRC Officers can issue a decision which supersedes an earlier decision or varied decision that:

 - has been made covering an open-ended period of time, and

 - is correct for the period up to the date on which it is made, and

 - later on cease to be correct after there is a change in the relevant circumstances.

 There are currently no plans to make decisions covering an open-ended period of time (i.e. which include a future period of time).
 So, superseding decisions are not needed.
-If you consider that you should make a decision covering an open-ended period of time, send a report to Central Policy (Tax Administration Advice).
+Exceptionally, if you are considering issuing a decision in respect of the Employment Allowance, you should contact the IPD Technical Team for guidance before issuing any decision.